CoolZeroNL/Ansible-AWX/USING_SAML_WITH_ANSIBLE_TOWER.md

 }
 ```

 Finished!
-Now you can login via Ansible Tower’s UI with any user accounts that you normally login with via SAML and they will be automatically imported to Ansible Tower.
-The section below walks through some common errors that you may run into along the way and reasons for these errors.
+Now you can login via AWX’s UI with any user accounts that you normally login with via SAML and they will be automatically imported to AWX.